On this blog, we often cover startups, small or solo businesses use business modeling and how to get clear about the kind of business models.

 Many have the impression that a business model is something static, that doesn’t change.
 However, business models do vary.

-In fact, for small businesses and startups in most cases finding the proper business model is a quest.
+In fact, for small businesses and startups in most cases finding the properis a quest.

 “Business-market fit” isn’t a short-term game

-Finding the proper business model is even harder than achieving product-market fit.
+Finding the properis even harder than achieving product-market fit.

 In fact, you might have a product or service that finally has a market.
 But if that product or service sits on top of a business model that is not sustainable, it doesn’t matter how much tinkering you do.
 Eventually, your business will fail.